-Each individual cashier is responsible to secure a witness and perform a drop of their cash, checks and vouchers into the hotel’s drop safe immediately following their work shift, and verifying that the deposit has fallen safely into the drop safe.
+Each cashier is responsible for securing a witness and performing a drop of their cash, checks, and vouchers into the hotel’s drop safe immediately following their work shift, and verifying that the deposit has fallen safely into the drop safe.
 The Controller and General Cashier are responsible for properly retrieving daily deposits that are dropped by cashiers.

 Cash Drop Safe Procedure SOP Procedure: